Multi cluster¶

 Flag¶

-flag can appear multiple times and is expected to come in the following format --cluster cluster-name=/path/to/kubeconfig[:context-name]
+The --cluster flag can appear multiple times and is expected to come in the following format --cluster cluster-name=/path/to/kubeconfig[:context-name].

 chainsaw test \